 Elevating an Ikea Kitchen

 Just because you do not spend a great deal of money on your kitchen cabinets does not mean the kitchen has to look cheap.
 Using good judgment in design is way more valuable at the end of the day.
 Every detail must be thought out, and all the components must work together to create one cohesive space that is designed personally for you.

 Thank You for Reading Our Blog Post on Enhancing an Ikea Kitchen Design

 I hope this was helpful.
-If you would like to speak with an architect about a potential project you can contact us at Fontan Architecture directly.
+If you would like to speak with an architect about a potential project you are planning, you can contact us at Fontan Architecture directly.

 This post was written by Jorge Fontan AIA a Registered Architect and owner of New York City architecture firm Fontan Architecture.
 Jorge Fontan has earned 3 degrees in the study of architecture including two degrees from the City University of New York and a Masters Degree in Advanced Architectural Design from Columbia University.
-Jorge has a background in construction and has been practicing architecture for 15 years where he has designed renovations and new developments of various building types.
+Jorge has a background in construction and has been practicing architecture for 20 years where he has designed renovations and new developments of various building types.